PrefectHQ/server/helm/prefect-server/README.md

 When the Helm chart is published to a chart repository, we will pin the version for you.

-## Troubleshooting

-### The UI loads but the dashboard is blank

-If you go to the 'Home' page it will likely direct you to create a tenant.
-Without a tenant, the dashboard cannot display.
+##  Connecting to your Server

+### Configure `prefect` to point to your service

-To create a default tenant we need to designate our local `prefect server` to point to our kubernetes server.
-We do that by changing the host in the user configuration file `~/.prefect/config.toml`.
+To designate your local `prefect` to point to the Kubernetes server, you can change the host in the user configuration file `~/.prefect/config.toml`.

 ```
 [server]